- CEO, BioBridge Global

 - Chief Operating Officer, GenCure

-Becky Cap, a 20-year veteran of the life sciences industry, was named chief operating officer of San Antonio-based GenCure in April 2016
+Becky Cap, a 20-year veteran of the life sciences industry, was named chief operating officer of San Antonio-based GenCure in February, 2016.
+GenCure, a subsidiary of BioBridge Global, is focused on providing and developing regenerative medicine and cellular therapy products.
+GenCure’s mission is to realize the potential of donated human cells and tissue to save and enhance lives.

 Cap, a native of Texas, earned a bachelor’s degree from Harvard University.
 She began her career at Dana-Farber Cancer Institute in Boston, where she gained clinical, laboratory and regulatory experience.

-While pursuing her MBA at Boston University’s Health Care Management Program, she moved to industry and began working for Eidetics, a consulting firm focused on informing biomedical product development.
+While pursuing her MBA at Boston University’s Health Care Management Program, she moved to industry and began working for Eidetics, a consulting firm focused on informing biomedical product development, where her focus was largely on oncology product development.
 She also has run her own consulting firm and worked with a number of local startups.
-She is a co-founder and founding president of San Antonio TechBoosters, a 501(c)6 organization established to mentor student entrepreneurs.
-She currently serves as chairman.